rolfvreijdenberger/izzum-statemachine/README.md

 making it easy to communicate with business users or stakeholders.

 ###installation
-use [composer](https://getcomposer.org/) to install the project create a file called composer.json
+use [composer](https://getcomposer.org/) to install the project.
+Create a file called composer.json
 ```
 {
     "require": {